Scams and Frauds to Avoid

 - An official-looking letter or phone call or visit.
 If it looks fishy, it probably is.

-- Someone asking you to pay for something from a federal or state government.
+- Someone is asking you to pay for something from a federal or state government.
 Most federal departments don't charge for documents.
-States do charge, but they are up-front about the charges.
+States do charge, but they are clear about the charges.

 - Check the exact name of the government-sounding entity online.

-If you receive unsolicited email or telephone calls from anyone purporting to be from the IRS, it’s probably a scam.
+If you receive unsolicited email or telephone calls from anyone claiming to be from the IRS, it’s probably a scam.
 Don’t click on any links; don’t answer any questions.
 Forward the emails or report the calls to email@example.com.
 You can check some of the recent tax fraud and identity theft issues on the IRS Tax Fraud page.

 The Federal Trade Commission has information on how to recognize and avoid phishing scams.